artificial-agent/rosbag-to-huggingface/README.md

 # ros-to-huggingface
-set of scripts to convert ROS bags to hugging face datasets.
+Set of scripts to convert ROS bags to hugging face datasets.